Content of this article:

-AOMEI Backupper Professional has been regarded as one of the best strategies to resolve problem about cloning OS to another hard drive in Windows 10/8/7/XP/Vista, widely used by 50+ million users, so please feel free to use it.
-It provides two ways for successfully cloning, System Clone and Disk Clone, you can choose the way per your needs.
+AOMEI Backupper Professional has been regarded as one of the best system clone software to help you clone OS to another hard drive in Windows 11/10/8/7/XP/Vista and resolve problems for cloning.
+It is widely used by 50+ million users, so please feel free to use it.
+It provides two ways for successfully cloning OS, System Clone and Disk Clone.
+You can choose the way as per your needs.

-System Clone: It lets you transfer OS to new drive with the System Clone feature.
+- System Clone: It lets you transfer only OS to new drive.
 All system-related drives like system reserved partition or UEFI partition will be cloned simultaneously.
-Further, system customized settings, personal files and installed programs on the system drive will be copied to target new drive as well.
-In that case, you could get a similar Windows operating environment.
+Furthermore, system customized settings, personal files and installed programs on the system drive will be copied to the target drive as well.
+Thus, you could get a similar Windows operating environment.

-Disk Clone: It also allows you to move OS to new drive by cloning entire large hard drive to smaller drive, as long as the target space is sufficient for copied stuff.
-This technology is set by default.
-If you want to copy every sector of the selected system drive, usually the C: drive, to the target, you can specify a sector-by-sector clone.
+- Disk Clone: It allows you to move OS to new drive by cloning entire disk.
+It uses "intelligent clone" feature by default to help you clone large hard drive to smaller drive, as long as the target space is sufficient for copied stuff.
+If you want to copy every sector of the selected system drive (usually C: drive) to the target, you can specify a sector-by-sector clone.